alphaprinz/noobaa-core/docs/NooBaaNonContainerized/NooBaaCLI.md

 - `name` (Required)
     - Type: String
     - Description: If deleting a root account, specifies the name of the account to be deleted.
-    If deleting an IAM account, specifies the name of the root account the IAM account belongs to.
+    If deleting an IAM account, specify the name of the IAM account to be deleted in addition to `--name` param which is the root account that owns this IAM account.

 - `iam_name`
     - Type: String